Leverage New Bank Technology by Examining Current Processes, Pain Points

 Examine the current situation

-One of the most important steps that will help a financial institution leverage its technology investment is to examine the current situation with clear eyes.
-“I call this internal discovery and project pathing,” LeCorgne says.
+One of the most important steps that will help a financial institution leverage its technology investment is to examine the current situation with clear eyes, says LeCorgne, who is co-leading a Nov.
+19 webinar on how institutions can effectively implement loan origination systems.
+“I call this internal discovery and project pathing,” he says.
 It involves mapping out the current lending or credit process from start to finish.
 Examining all key loan segments and sizes and interviewing each department representative who is involved in the current process will shed light on opportunities to modify existing methods.
 “The customer experience and points of interaction should also be mapped to ensure enhancements improve the borrower experience,” LeCorgne says.

 The goal is identify how many labor hours it takes the financial institution, from handshake to handshake, to deliver on a loan.
 It should also identify the multitude of steps involved, the pain points, and the areas where some processes may be repeated or overlapping.
 One example of this is data entry.
 How many times is borrower data entered into the system by different staff?
 Knowing this information helps identify opportunities to reduce errors, inefficiencies, and bottlenecks.